ossec/ossec-docs/docs/programs/syscheck_control.rst

 Example 1: Getting a list of modified files for an agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve information about files that were monitored by OSSEC and modified after OSSEC was deployed, run :option:`syscheck_control -i AGENT_ID`.
+To retrieve information about files that were monitored by OSSEC and modified after OSSEC was deployed, run `syscheck_control -i AGENT_ID`.

 .. code-block:: console